 5. Used by the department of transportation in enforcing section 28-3304, 28-3305, 28-3306, 28-3307, 28-3308, 28-3312 or 28-3319 as if the judgment of guilt had not been set aside.

 F. The clerk of the court must notify the department of public safety if a conviction is set aside.
-The department of public safety must update the person's criminal history with an annotation that the conviction has been set aside but may not redact or remove any part of the person's record.
+The department of public safety must update the person's criminal history with an annotation that the conviction has been set aside and, if applicable, a certificate of second chance has been issued but may not redact or remove any part of the person's record.

 G. This section does not: